 If a student passes the final exam, yet needs to make up missed days, they will receive a certificate stating which days need to be attended (within a 6 month period) in order to receive an official Certificate of Completion.

-A student who attends the entire training session, participates in class exercises, and passes any applicable final exam will receive a CalPCA instructor signed Certificate of Completion from the Department of General Services.
+A student who attends the entire training session, participates in class exercises, and passes any applicable final exam will receive a signed CalPCA Certificate of Completion from the Department of General Services.

 CalPCA classes are held at the Ziggurat building in West Sacramento, CA.